LM1997610/ADM_HW3/README.md

 - **Boolean Search Engine** : The first included is a basic search engine that allows users to perform boolean queries.
 It relies on simple text matching to identify relevant results

 - **TF-IDF Search Engine** : The second uses the tf-idf algorithm to rank the relevance of search results.\
-&emsp; It takes into account both the frequency of the search term in the document and the inverse document frequency,\
+It takes into account both the frequency of the search term in the document and the inverse document frequency,\
 &emsp; which is a measure of how common the search term is across the entire corpus of documents.

 - **Location-Based Search Engine** : The third search engine is designed to integrate boolean queries with the user's location to provide location-based results.